Richaun Holmes: Washington Wizards (2024–2025)

-Panathinaikos (2025–present)
+Panathinaikos (2025–2026)

 On 9 August 2025, Holmes signed with Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague after Panathinaikos failed to secure Lithuanian centre Jonas Valančiūnas, who ultimately remained in the NBA.
 His contract is a two‑year deal with a 1+1 structure, allowing the club and player to evaluate the partnership after the first season.
 Holmes is reported to be one of the highest‑paid players in Europe, earning approximately €2.7 million for the first year.

 He made his debut for the club in a friendly tournament Final (the annual Pavlos Giannakopoulos Tournament) vs the Adelaide 36ers, registering 14 points and 10 rebounds as Panathinaikos won 106‑89.
 In his fourth EuroLeague game of the 2025‑26 season, he produced perhaps his best performance for the club: 24 points and 10 rebounds in a 91–85 win over ASVEL Basket, shooting 11 of 12 from the field and grabbing seven offensive rebounds.

 After only a handful of games into the 2025‑26 campaign, on 29 October 2025 Holmes was forced off in a EuroLeague home win over Maccabi Tel Aviv B.C. with a knee injury, later diagnosed as a partial tear of the medial collateral ligament (MCL) in his right knee which will sideline him for approximately one month.

+On March 24, 2026, the team announced the termination of his contract.
+He had recently gotten into a public argument with the head coach, Ergin Ataman following a game on March 15th where the coach publicly called Holmes out for his lack of effort.